 No; students are allowed to bring lunches from home due to allergy concerns.
 USM remains committed to maintaining an allergy aware campus, and the only way to achieve that is by providing all lunches for students, faculty, and staff.

 Preschool and Lower School students are continuing to use classroom cubbies.
 Middle School students use lockers for personal belongings, and access to lockers is managed and supervised to ensure recommended physical distancing.
 The Upper School is not using lockers for this school year, although any family with a child that might have a specific need for a locker should contact the Upper School office.
 Cubby and locker assignments and access times for all grade levels are staggered to ensure appropriate physical distancing among students.

-Locker rooms are available for changing areas for after school Upper School athletics, but not for overnight storage of items.
-Each coach has individual COVID-19 protocol plans for their sport which include mask and physical distancing guidelines and will share with their teams.
+Locker rooms are available for changing areas for after-school Upper School athletics, but not for overnight storage of items.
+Each team's head coach has individual COVID-19 protocol plans for their sport which include mask and physical distancing guidelines, and they will share these with their teams.

 On-campus/Distance Learning Decision Tree

 This decision tree provides a basic road map for your family to better understand your options for typical on-campus learning and distance learning.